10 Vegan Travel Essentials

 7. Vegan lotion.
 One VN staffer wouldn’t mind traveling with a portable humidifier, and checks SkyMall every time she flies to see if someone has invented it.
 In the meantime, a bottle of lotion combats the extra dry, stale airplane air.
 Some of our favorite brands include J.R.
 Watkins Lemon Cream Hand and Body Lotion, Alba Botanica Coconut Milk Body Cream, and EO Products Everyday Body Lotion in French lavender.

 9. A blanket, sweater, or shawl.
-We know it’s summer, but the temperature inside an airplane can go from boiling to freezing in a moment.
+We know it’s almost summer, but the temperature inside an airplane can go from boiling to freezing in a moment.
 Plus, with blankets running you a Lincoln (or more) to rent for the flight, you definitely don’t want to turn into an ice cube just to save a few bucks.
 Make sure to pack a sweater, scarf, or travel blanket to keep your temperature level even when everything around you is not.

 10. A book or e-reader.
 There’s nothing better than a good book to get you through a long trip.
 Download, purchase, or check out from your library one of our 10 must-read vegan books for some insightful, funny, and touching reads.